cabforum/forum/SMCWG-charter.md

 A Certificate Consumer Member’s membership may be suspended if any of the following become true:

 1. it stops providing support for its membership-qualifying software product;
 1. its membership-qualifying software product ceases to consume S/MIME certificates.

 A Certificate Issuer’s membership in the SMCWG may be suspended if any of the following become true:

 1. it fails to perform and disclose its membership-qualifying audit and fifteen (15) months have elapsed since the end of the audit period of its last successful membership-qualifying audit;
 1. its membership-qualifying audit is revoked, rescinded or withdrawn;
 1. its S/MIME certificates are not treated as valid by any Certificate Consumer Member of the SMCWG.

 Any Member who believes one of the above circumstances is true of any other Member may report it on the SMCWG’s Public Mail List.
 The SMCWG Chair will then investigate, including asking the reported Member for evidence documenting the Member’s qualification(s) for membership.
 If evidence of continued qualification for membership is not forthcoming from the reported Member within five (5) working days, the SMCWG Chair will announce that such Member is suspended, such announcement to include the basis upon which the suspension has been made.

-A suspended Member who believes it has re-met the Eligibility to Participate criteria as outlined in this charter shall post its evidence to the SMCWG Public Mail List or provide evidence to the SMCWG Chair who SHALL post it to the SMCWG Public Mail List.
+A suspended Member who believes it has re-met the Eligibility to Participate criteria as outlined in this charter SHALL post its evidence to the SMCWG Public Mail List or provide evidence to the SMCWG Chair who SHALL post it to the SMCWG Public Mail List.
 The SMCWG Chair will examine the evidence and unsuspend the member, or not, by announcement to the SMCWG Public Mail List.
 A Member’s membership will automatically cease six months after the SMCWG Chair’s announcement of its suspension if the Member has not re-met the membership criteria by that time.

 While suspended, a Member may participate in SMCWG Meetings, SMCWG Teleconferences, and on the SMCWG’s discussion lists, but may not propose or endorse ballots or take part in any form of voting.